This is the ultimate WordPress SEO checklist.

 Having one article on the first page of Google is worth more than having 50 on page eight.

 So focus on quality.
-Users love it and so Google will reward you for it.
+Users love it and your SEO will skyrocket because of it.

 SEO is not a get rich quick scheme.
 It’s a market that rewards quality.